rajatsharma010196/JobSite-Web-Scrapping-Project/README.md

-# JobSite-Web-Scrapping-Project
+**JobSite Web Scraping Project**
-Web scrapping of a job site using BeautifulSoup library of Python.
-And then filtering out the information such as name of company, skills and date of posting of the latest jobs only which match the skills of the user.
-Making the program to run after a set time and exporting the result in a text file.
+In this project, we are utilizing Python's BeautifulSoup library to perform web scraping on a job website.
+The objective is to extract specific information, including company names, required skills, and the posting date of the latest job listings that match the user's specified skills.
+To ensure regular updates, the program is scheduled to run at predefined intervals, and the results are exported into a text file for easy access and reference.